xiaolw95/NetMoss2/README.md

         my.label = TRUE)
 ```
 `result:` the result from NetMoss function.
 This is a list contained NetMoss score and integrated networks.
-`tax:` the target taxon which the users are interested.
+`tax:` the target taxon which the users are interested in.
 The taxon name must be included in the input file and will be highlighted in the paired network type2.
 `num.top:` a numerical parameter. the number of top taxon to be highlighted in the paired networks type1.
 `num.score:` a numerical parameter. the number of taxon to be plotted in the NetMoss score barplot and point plot.
 `e.th:` the threshold of microbial correlations in the networks.
 Edges greater than this threshold are shown in the networks.